progrium/go-extpoints/README.md

 		Plugins func() []ProgramObserver
 	}

-When you run your program, you load any plugins and register the extension point:
+Now in the main() of your program, you load any plugins and register the extension point:

 	plugins.LoadFromPath()
 	plugins.Register(&ProgramObserverExt)